 Meanwhile, what’s left of the middle class will enjoy a slightly higher quality of munchables.
 Grains and vegetables will comprise a normal two-thirds of their diet, but will largely come from slightly more expensive superfoods over symbio.
 Fruits, dairy, meats, and fish will comprise the remainder of this diet, in much the same proportions as the average Western diet.
 The key differences, however, are that most of the fruit will be symbio, the dairy natural, while most of the meat and fish will be lab grown (or symbio during food shortages).

 As for the top five percent, let’s just say the luxury of the future will lie in eating like it’s the 1980s.
 As much as it’s available, grains and vegetables will be sourced from superfoods while the rest of their food intake will come from increasingly rare, naturally raised and traditionally farmed meats, fish and dairy: a low-carb, high-protein diet—the diet of the young, rich, and beautiful.
-(Side note for the ladies: loaded men of the future will no longer overcompensate with the brand of their cars, but the size of the all natural steak they buy for you at a high-end restaurant.)

 And, there you have it, the food landscape of tomorrow.
 As drastic as these changes to your future diets may seem now, remember that they will come about over the course of 10 to 20 years.
 The change will be so gradual (in Western countries at least) that you will barely realize it.
 And, for the most part, it will be for the best—a plant-based diet is better for the environment, more affordable (especially in the future), and healthier overall.
 In many ways, the poor of tomorrow will eat far better than the wealthy of today.